bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 The bevymark example needed to be improved to enable benchmarking the batching / instanced draw changes.
 Modes were added to:

-* draw 2D quad meshes instead of sprites
+* draw 2D quad meshes instead of sprites: `--mode mesh2d`
-* vary the per-instance color data instead of only varying the colour per wave of birds
+* vary the per-instance color data instead of only varying the colour per wave of birds: `--vary-per-instance`
-* generate a number of material / sprite textures and randomly choose from them either per wave or per instance depending on the vary per instance setting
+* generate a number of material / sprite textures and randomly choose from them either per wave or per instance depending on the vary per instance setting: `--material-texture-count 10`
+* spawn the birds in random z order (new default), or in draw order: `--ordered-z`

 This allows benchmarking of different situations for batching / instancing in the next section.